Pedestal 0.4.0 includes io.pedestal.interceptor.error/error-dispatch, which uses core.match to make error handling very tidy. For example

 :else (assoc context :io.pedestal.impl.interceptor/error ex)

-creates an error handler that tries to matches any Throwable
+))creates an error handler that tries to matches any Throwable from ,

 Giving a nice separation between the semantically-correct error for an interceptor to throw (e.g. a parser error for invalid JSON) and the response that’s generated (a status 400 for invalid input).